 VOLCANOES

-VOLCANOES are places where molten rock called Magma leaks out through a hole or crack in the
+places where molten rock called Magma leaks out through a hole or crack in the

 earth’s crust.